 Is this simply a case of the cobbler’s kids having no shoes?
 Simple procrastination?
 I’m not sure, but I think it goes a bit deeper than that.
 I suspect that I have the same thoughts as most people.
 The first is simple mortality.
 Nobody wants to think about dying or becoming incapable of making decisions.
 Another is time.
 Drafting wills is something we do when we get old, right?
 Although, as the years go by and time seems to fly faster each day, I may have to let that excuse go.
 The bottom line is that it is time to let all of the excuses go.

 Hundreds of clients have walked through our doors and left with an individualized estate plan that gives them peace of mind knowing that their wishes will be carried out.
 Whether the main concern is asset protection, probate avoidance, estate tax planning, or simply knowing that the right person has been chosen to carry out health care or financial decisions, estate planning is necessary.
 It doesn’t matter how large or small you perceive your estate to be.

 Well, I have killed one bird by writing this entry.
-Tomorrow, I promise to walk down the hall and make an appointment with my estate planning attorney and take care of the second.
+Tomorrow, I promise to walk down the hall and make an appointment with my estate planning attorney and take care of the second, so I will no longer be a lawyer without a will.
 Now, that resolution about getting to the gym more often is proving a bit more difficult.